trothaar/100-days-of-code/r1-log.md

 ## Captain's Log

+### R1D15 - December 13, 2017
+I figured out what happened last night.
+I was working off of a OneDrive folder, and OneDrive flipped out over all of the dependency files that I tried to install.
+I just switched from Mac to PC earlier this year and am still getting used to it.
+I put everything on my local drive and started all over again.
+This time, I was able to get Webpack installed and a local server running.
+I ran into a couple of problems along the way, but I figured them out on my own!
+Tomorrow, I'll start building React projects.

 ### R1D14 - December 12, 2017
 Continued with React from the Ground Up.
 Managed to install NodeJS and got a crash course on the Windows Command Line.
 Couldn't get my NodeJS server running; it appears I didn't install all of the dependencies properly.
 I'm going to start over again tomorrow.